About Mountain House

 How Mountain House was Formed

 The government agency of Mountain House was formed in 1996.
 The Mountain House community reached 1,000 registered voters, which prompted a vote for independence in the Spring of 2008 and an independent local Board of Directors in the Fall of 2008.
-The MHCSD Board of Directors sets policies, ordinances and regulations for the benefit of Mountain House residents.
+The MHCSD Board of Directors sets policies, ordinances, and regulations to benefit Mountain House residents.
 The MHCSD Board of Directors appoints the MHCSD General Manager.
-The General Manager is responsible for the administration of all government activities for the Mountain House community, and appoints the Department heads.
-The MHCSD is one of the few public agencies that enforces Master Restrictions, which are similar to Conditions, Covenants & Restrictions (CC&Rs).
+The General Manager is responsible for administering all government activities for the Mountain House community and appoints the Department heads.
+The MHCSD is one of the few public agencies that enforce Master Restrictions, similar to Conditions, Covenants & Restrictions (CC&Rs).

 History of Mountain House

 The name Mountain House originates from the Gold Rush era.
-When miners traveled from San Francisco to the Sierra foothills, they often rested about midway at a house called "Mountain House" at the bottom of a range of hills.
-The first Mt.
-House structure took the form of a blue tent and was built in 1849 by Thomas Goodall.
-With the help of American Indians, Goodall built an adobe house on the site where Mountain House became a rest stop for miners, stockmen, rancheros and immigrants.
-Simon Zimmerman purchased the stop and through his hard work Mountain House became a famous way station on the road to Stockton.
+When miners traveled from San Francisco to the Sierra foothills, they often rested midway at a house called "Mountain House" at the bottom of a range of hills.
+The first Mountain House structure took the form of a blue tent and was built in 1849 by Thomas Goodall.
+With the help of American Indians, Goodall built an adobe house on the site where Mountain House became a rest stop for miners, stockmen, rancheros, and immigrants.
+Simon Zimmerman purchased the stop, and through his hard work, Mountain House became a famous way station on the road to Stockton.

-In the mid-1850s Mohr’s Landing developed around Old River to support commerce and trade.
-Unfortunately, in the early 1860s flooding of the Old River destroyed Mohr’s Landing and a regional farmer, Eric Wicklund, built a new town near the Mountain House site.
+In the mid-1850s, Mohr’s Landing developed around Old River to support commerce and trade.
+Unfortunately, in the early 1860s, the Old River's flooding destroyed Mohr’s Landing, and a regional farmer, Eric Wicklund, built a new town near the Mountain House site.
 The town of Wicklund became the transportation and trade center for the area.
-During the 1870s the arrival of the Central Pacific Railroad allowed faster transportation of goods and Wicklund’s commerce faded.
-In 1878 the first train ran through Bethany Railroad Station and Bethany became a new center for trade.
-To accommodate growth, the Byron-Bethany Irrigation District was formed in 1916 to transport water, which eased dependency on dry farming.
-Through the 1920s Bethany grew to include a church, blacksmith shop, general store, bar, dance hall and post office.
-During this time the Mountain House School was built in the foothills of the region.
-In 1940 the last remaining structure of Bethany, the Bethany Post Office was torn down.
+During the 1870s, the Central Pacific Railroad's arrival allowed faster transportation of goods, and Wicklund’s commerce faded.
+In 1878 the first train ran through Bethany Railroad Station, and Bethany became a new center for trade.
+To accommodate growth, the Byron-Bethany Irrigation District was formed in 1916 to transport water, which eased dry farming dependency.
+Through the 1920s, Bethany grew to include a church, blacksmith shop, general store, bar, dance hall, and post office.
+During this time, the Mountain House School was built in the foothills of the region.
+In 1940 the last remaining structure of Bethany, the Bethany Post Office, was torn down.
 Since then, the land in the Mountain house area has primarily been used for agriculture.